Automated Conjecture Resolution with Formal Verification: Automated Resolution of Anderson's Open Problem

-With the framework established, we now shift our focus to the target mathematical problem. \Cref{subsec:open_problem} introduces the background and Anderson's open problem. \Cref{subsec:nl_proof_sketch} then presents an overview of the proof generated by Rethlas.
-Finally, \Cref{subsec:discovery} traces the step-by-step discovery process that led to the proof.
+With the framework established, we now shift our focus to the target mathematical problem. \Cref{subsec:open_problem} introduces the background and Anderson's open problem. \Cref{subsec:nl_proof_sketch} presents an overview of the proof generated by Rethlas, and \Cref{subsec:discovery} traces the step-by-step discovery process that led to it.
+Finally, \Cref{subsec:overview-result} discusses Archon's formalization of the proof in Lean~4.